CHThia/GA-Project04-YoungDaVinci/README.md

 <ul>
   <li> React Sketch Canvas --> React Konva

-  Challenges: There was some drawing features not available for React Sketch Canvas and the documentation was pretty limited.
+  <b>Challenges:</b> There was some drawing features not available for React Sketch Canvas and the documentation was pretty limited.
 Therefore, I have to source for another alternative which i decided to use go for React Konva.
-  Key Learning Points: Do testing early.
+  <b>Key Learning Points:</b> Do testing early.
 If things are not working out from the start, take courage to explore other alternative as soon as possible.

   <li>
   <li>